dshkol/airportr/README.md

 - [x] Debug lookup functions
 - [x] Add generic input for functions that can handle different types of inputs
 - [x] Add distance calculation functions
-- [ ] Add nearest neighbour search and geographic lookup functions
+- [x] Add nearest neighbour search and geographic lookup functions
+- [ ] Test for edge cases and unusual input/output
+- [ ] Submit to CRAN

 Suggestions for additional functionality are welcome.